craigmichaelmartin/suprematism-scss/README.md

 - Setting raw color variables in this repository allow for them to be defined once and shared across all the suprematism component repositories.
+- _Colors_ (eg, blue-light) and not _semantic names_ (eg, primary) are defined
+  here, and so can be altered in necessary.
+Component repo's define semantic names on top of these colors.

 ### Define variable in this repo, or component repo?